 Me and Bettie went tae the pictures when ah gat aff work.
 Ah didnae breathe a word aboot Died Dan.
 Bettie said ah wis awfae quiet in the picture hall queue and asked if sommat hud happened at work.
 Ah shook ma heid.
 It would o put the poor lassie aff hur choc ice.
 She bit intae it wi a crunch.
 Ah gat second haun brain freeze.

 “McGee,” ah said under ma breath.

-Over the years, hings went fae bad tae worse between us.
-She said ah wisnae the man she thocht ah wis, and ah never callt hur ma wee sparra again.
+Ower the years, hings went fae bad tae worse between us.
+She said ah wasnae the man she thocht ah wis, and ah never callt hur ma Wee Sparra again.

 Bettie came fae money.
 Ah didnae.
-She’d nae idea whit it wis like tae grow up without two pennies tae rub taegether, and gied me an earful whenever she caught wind o me drinkin ma wage away doon the pub.
+She’d nae idea whit it wis like tae grow up wi’oot twa pennies tae rub taegether, and gied me an earful whenever she caught wind o me drinkin ma wage away doon the pub.
 But that’s the hing.
 It wis ma money tae piss up against a wall, no hur’s.